Rain is a fact of nature, whether we like it or not. There’s no reason you should let it stop you from going camping.

-A good campfire will also provide a source of light for your camp.
+In addition to heat, a good campfire will provide a source of light for your camp.
 It can also provide one vital thing that you’ve probably not yet thought of: morale.

 If camp members are frustrated and not having fun due to rain, a fire can turn it around.

 Try making some hot drinks, some food, roasting some marshmallows together.
-You can build a real little sense of community and build everyone’s spirits back up.
+You can build a real sense of community and lift everyone’s spirits back up with a good campfire.

 I hope that after reading this guide, you’re inspired to go out there even if there may be a little rain in the forecast.
 Keep in mind that safety is paramount.
-If lighting is predicted then you may want to reconsider your trip.
-Another option is to have a car nearby that can help in the event of more severe storms.
+If lightning is predicted you may want to reconsider your trip.
+Another option is to have a car nearby in the event of more severe storms.

 If you enjoyed this article or have any questions please leave a comment in the comment section below.